carpentries-incubator/multidimensional-biodiversity-data/_episodes/03-cleaned_example.md

 ---
-title: "Exploring data"
+title: "Exploring and analyzing an example dataset"
-teaching: 240
+teaching: 180
 exercises: 0
 questions:
-- "What are multidimensional biodiversity data?"
 - "How to explore multidimensional biodiversity data?"
 - "What kinds of analyses can we do with MBD?"
 objectives:
-- "Explore data types and analyses common with MBD"
-- "Explore and perform summary analyses on an example dataset"
+- "Explore and perform summary analyses on an example dataset" (Jacob, Isaac)
-- "Work through example analyses on a cleaned dataset"
+- "Work through example analyses on a cleaned dataset" (Renata, Isaac)
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---